WCSCourses/GenEpiLAC2024/Manuals/Assembly_method_comparison/Assembly_method_comparison.md

     - `--cpus 4`
 - Specify a maximum of 8 Gb memory to use
     - `--ram 8`
+- Specify an approximate genome size of 2.8Mb
+    - `--gsize 2.8M`
 - Specify the ONT long reads to use
     - `--reads <fastq>`
 - Specify a directory to output files to